NUWCDIVNPT/stig-manager/docs/installation-and-setup/authentication.rst

 Keycloak Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~

+The configuration offered below is just one way to create a Keycloak Realm that will authenticate Users for the STIGMan API and Client.
 The following items in the Keycloak installation must be created and configured appropriately, and their values passed to STIG Manager in the appropriate Environment Variable:

 * Keycloak Realm - suggested value: stigman
 * Client ID - suggested value: stig-manager

-Required Keycloak settings for the "stigman" realm:
+Keycloak settings for the "stigman" realm:

 * Configure->Roles->Realm Roles - Add the following roles: